 3. Barrel & Flow Fest at The Stacks at 3 Crossings: Aug.
 12-14

 The country’s first Black beer festival is hopping over the river to a new home along a historic Strip District block.
 Founded by Day Bracey, the community-fueled event goes far beyond hops, malt and foam.
-New this year are satellite activities at neighborhood breweries around town leading up to the main weekend.
 In the transformed open-air plaza along the Allegheny River, the welcoming showcase of Black culinary and cultural creators will embody a spirit of collective creativity.
 The froth fest kicks off Friday with a daylong conference and an evening bottle share.
 Saturday is the marquee event: on tap is a staggering lineup of 55 unique releases, 150 vendors, 30 Black-owned breweries and more.
 Be the first to taste imaginative collaborations handcrafted by Black Viking Brewing x Troegs, Bash Brew x Gooxjy, Coven Brewing x The Undeniable Vixen and many others.
 Creating the “vibe and imbibe” atmosphere will be live music, DJs, visual art stages and a craft market.
 Cap off the weekend at the Sunday Brewers Brunch.
 You’ll have major FOMO if you don’t get your tickets.

 4. ZODIAC: Garden Party at the Mattress Factory: Aug.
 12